belmonrj/belmonrj.github.io/langling.md

 I absolutely love languages.
 This includes, but is not at all limited to, my native language of English.
 There are many languages that have taken hold of my interest over the years.
 Below are some specific pages dedicated to some that have grabbed my attention recently.
-If you do not see your own language, please let me know!
-If you send me an email with a few words of your native language, you will make me very happy!
+If you do not see your own language, please let me know---if you send me an email with a few words of your native language, it would really make my day!

 - [Русский язык](russian.html)